Pips Answer for Thursday, January 8, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-08
+NYT Pips easy answer for 2026-01-08

-Answer for 2026-01-08
+Complete answer for 2026-01-08 (Easy)

 I started by looking at the Easy puzzle and immediately spotted the target sum of 8.
 I knew that with the dominoes available, the [3,5] piece was the only one that could fit there perfectly.